 Donald Adamson was born and brought up in Dumfries, but has lived abroad, most recently in Finland, where he lectured at the Universities of Helsinki and Jyväskylä until his retirement.

-In 1995 he was awarded a Scottish Arts Council writers’ bursary; he has published two pamphlets, and his work has been included in many anthologies.
-He has translated Finnish poets –The Gift of Imperfect Lives (2002) includes several versions of poems by Lassi Nummi, and a selection of his Finnish versions is included in How to address the fog: XXV Finnish poems 1978-2002 (Carcanet/Scottish Poetry Library, 2005), one of the XXV European Originals series of bilingual anthologies.
+In 1995 he was awarded a Scottish Arts Council writers’ bursary; he has published two pamphlets and two full length collections, and his work has been included in many anthologies.
+He has translated Finnish poets: The Gift of Imperfect Lives (2002) includes several versions of poems by Lassi Nummi, and a selection of his Finnish versions is included in How to address the fog: XXV Finnish poems 1978-2002 (Carcanet/Scottish Poetry Library, 2005), one of the XXV European Originals series of bilingual anthologies.

 Adamson is a member of the Solway Festival Poets and gives readings in many different venues, and he has collaborated with songwriters and musicians.
 He was a co-founder and editor of Markings literary magazine.

 His poem ‘Fause Prophets’, which in 1999 won the Herald Millennium Poetry Competition, was buried in a time capsule under the walls of the Scottish Poetry Library.